aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_11_01_simple-integration.md

 write POSCAR
 write urea.abin
 ~~~
 Output formats for many other programs are
 [supported as well](/critic2/manual/write/).

-## Quantum ESPRESSO
+### Quantum ESPRESSO

-### How it Works
+#### How it Works

 [Quantum ESPRESSO](https://www.quantum-espresso.org/) does DFT
-calculations in periodic solids using plane waves and
+calculations in periodic solids using plane waves.
+A typical
-pseudopotentials.
-A typical calculation of the atomic charges has two
+calculation of the atomic charges has two steps.
+In the first step,
-steps.
-In the first step, you carry out the SCF calculation with the
+you carry out the SCF calculation with the `pw.x` program on a
-`pw.x` program on a `.scf.in` input file, such as the one generated in
+`.scf.in` input file, such as the one generated in the example
-the example above.
-This generates the converged wavefunction, which is
+above.
+This generates the converged wavefunction, which is stored in
-stored in QE's internal format.
+QE's internal format.

 To extract the densities you use the `pp.x` (post-process) program to
 ask QE to write the density on a three-dimensional grid.
-This is not
-an arbitrary choice of representation for the density: In a
+(In a
 plane-waves code the density and wavefunctions are expressed naturally
-on uniform three-dimensional grids. `pp.x` generates two types of
+as uniform three-dimensional grids.) `pp.x` generates two types of
-file formats for the 3d density grid: Gaussian cube files (`.cube`)
+file formats for the 3D density grid: Gaussian cube files (`.cube`)
 and xcrysden's `.xsf` files.
 We will use the former, but critic2 can
 also understand and use `.xsf` files.
 Note that both cube and xsf
 files contain also the structural information, so you can use them to